 Income Tax Expense.
-For the six months ended June 30, 2008 and 2007, no provisions for income taxes were required.
+For the nine months ended September 30, 2008 and 2007, no provisions for income taxes were required.
 We accrue income taxes under the provisions of Statement of Financial Accounting Standards No. 109, Accounting for Income Taxes.
 Prior to June 6, 2008, aVinci Media LC was a flow-through entity for income tax purposes and did not incur income tax liabilities.

-At June 30, 2008, management has recognized a valuation allowance for the net deferred tax assets related to temporary differences and current operating losses.
+At September 30, 2008, management has recognized a valuation allowance for the net deferred tax assets related to temporary differences and current operating losses.
 The valuation allowance was recorded in accordance with the provisions of Statement of Financial Accounting Standards No. 109, Accounting for Income Taxes, which requires that a valuation allowance be established when there is significant uncertainty as the realizability of the deferred tax assets.
 Based on a number of factors, the currently available, objective evidence indicates that is more likely than not that the net deferred tax assets will not be realized.

-In June 2008, following the merger transaction, we paid \$113,028 in federal income taxes for our September 30, 2007 federal income tax return filed in the name of Secure Alliance Holdings Corporation.
+In June 2008, following the merger transaction described in Note 2 of Notes to Condensed Consolidated Financial Statements, we paid \$113,028 in federal income taxes for our September 30, 2007 federal income tax return filed in the name of Secure Alliance Holdings Corporation.
 Also in June 2008, we paid \$85,434 towards estimated Texas Franchise Tax in the name of Secure Alliance Holdings Corporation.
 Both of these items were accrued for at the time of the merger transaction.
+In August 2008, we made a final payment of \$6,948 for Secure Alliance Holdings Corporation's September 30, 2007 federal income tax return.

 Preferred Dividends and Deemed Dividends.
-We recorded a preferred dividend of \$976,000 for the six months ended June 30, 2008, to reflect the conversion of Series B preferred units to common units immediately prior to the closing of the Merger with aVinci Media LC.
+We recorded a preferred dividend of \$976,000 for the nine months ended September 30, 2008, to reflect the conversion of Series B preferred units to common units immediately prior to the closing of the Merger with aVinci Media LC.
 The conversion included an additional 1,525,000 common units that were issued upon conversion in order to induce conversion.
 The inducement units were recorded as a preferential dividend, thus increasing the accumulated deficit and increasing the loss applicable to common stockholders.
-We recorded a deemed dividend of \$190,000 for the six months ended June 30, 2007, due to the accretion of issuance costs related to the Series B offering.
+We recorded a deemed dividend of \$190,000 for the nine months ended September 30, 2007, due to the accretion of issuance costs related to the Series B offering.

 Distributions on Series B redeemable convertible preferred units.
 The Series B redeemable convertible preferred unit holders were entitled to an annual distribution of \$0.06 per unit.
-The distributions on Series B redeemable convertible preferred units increased \$183,842, or 438% to \$225,773 for the six months ended June 30, 2008, compared to \$41,931 for the same period in 2007.
-The increase is due to the distribution accrual beginning in May 2007, and ending (due to the reverse merger) in June 2008.
+For the nine months ended September 30, 2008, distributions on Series B redeemable convertible preferred units increased \$50,682, or 29% to \$225,773 compared to \$175,091, for the same period in 2007.
+The change is due to the distribution accrual beginning in May 2007, and ending (due to the reverse merger) in June 2008.